timescale/docs/use-timescale/troubleshoot-timescaledb.md

 TimescaleDB 2.5.
 For this case, the user would be removed from `pg_authid` but not revoked from the compressed table.

-As a result, the compressed table will contain a permission item that refers to a numerical value rather than an existing user (see below for how to find the compressed hypertable from a normal hypertable):
+As a result, the compressed table contains permission items that refers to numerical values rather than existing users (see below for how to find the compressed hypertable from a normal hypertable):

 ```sql
 tsdb=> \dp _timescaledb_internal._compressed_hypertable_2